-This tab should include information on trends (three years if available- if school has been open fewer than three years; include as much longitudinal trend data as possible) and include:
+This tab should include information on trends (three years or three consecutive data points)) and include:

-- Information on the test, the content area, the data points, the direction/trend, the years, and a comparison point to demonstrate magnitude. - Comparison points can be: state-wide results, school-wide result, grade-level results, etc. - Explicitly mention if three years of data is not available, or if N-sizes are too small - One statement per online text box - READ Act requirement: include K-3 literacy trend related to number of students with significant reading deficiencies (SRD) OR number of students on/exited from READ plans. - ESSA identified schools: Include trends that address the area of identification
+- Information on the test/data source, the content area, the data points, the direction of the trend, the years, and a comparison point to demonstrate magnitude. - o Comparison points can be: state-wide results, school-wide result, grade-level results, etc. - Explicitly mention if three years of data is not available, or if N-sizes are too small - One statement per online text box - READ Act requirement: include K-3 literacy trend related to number of students with significant reading deficiencies (SRD) OR number of students on/exited from READ plans. - ESSA identified schools: Include trends that address the area of identification

-\\TIP: Sentence Framework for Trend Statements
+TIP: Sentence Framework for Trend Statements